fracpete/requests4j/README.md

 # requests4j
-HTTP for humans, inspired by the amazing Python requests library.
+HTTP for humans using Java, inspired by the amazing requests Python library.